-1. Meet regular admission requirements to the college, including among highschool credits Algebra, Geometry, and Chemistry or Physics;
+1. meet regular admission requirements to the college, including among highschool credits Algebra, Geometry, and Chemistry or Physics;

-- 2. Successfully complete 94 semester hours of pre-professional subjects considered fundamental in any liberal arts program; - 3.
-Complete an additional 27 to 30 months of training at an accredited hospital school of nursing.
+2. successfully complete 94 semester hours of pre-professional subjects considered fundamental in any liberal arts program;

+3. complete an additional 12 months of training at an accredited school of Medical Technology.

 Courses of a technical nature, such as mechanical or free-hand drawing, practical or physical education are not acceptable as advanced credit toward the 94 hours of college work.
 The required college courses in the program are the following: